-If you wish to come to Canada for a visit and you are from a non-visa exempt country, you need to apply for a Temporary Resident Visa (TRV) at the Canadian visa office in order to be able to enter Canada.
+If you wish to come to Canada for a visit or for tourism and you are from a non-visa exempt country, you need to apply for a Temporary Resident Visa (TRV) at the Canadian visa office well in advance of your planned travel, in order to be able to enter Canada.

 Requirement for visitors:

-- satisfy an immigration officer that you have ties to your home country (such as a job, property and family),
+- satisfy an immigration officer that they have ties to their home country (such as: employment, property and family);

-- satisfy an immigration officer that you will leave Canada at the end of your visit,
+- satisfy an immigration officer that they will leave Canada at the end of their visit;

-- have sufficient funds for your stay (the amount of funds depends on the length of a visit),
+- have sufficient funds for their proposed stay (the amount of funds depends on the length of a visit);

-- a letter of invitation from friends or relatives in Canada may be required,
+- have a letter of invitation from friends or relatives in Canada, if applicable;

 Parent and Grandparent Super Visa

-Due to the recent changes, parents and grandparents of Canadian Citizens are eligible to apply for a new visa with the total validity of 10 years, which allows them to stay with their family members in Canada for up to 2 years at a time before renewal of status.
+Parents and grandparents of Canadian Citizens and permanent residents are eligible to apply for a visa with the total validity of 10 years, which allows them to stay with their family members in Canada for up to 2 years at a time before a renewal of status.

 - Obtaining initial Temporary Resident Visa